-WildAid will distribute Po’s messages at movie theaters, on TV, on video screens in taxis, hospitals, banks and shopping centers, and via billboards, print and social media in China, Vietnam, Thailand, Taiwan, Hong Kong, South Africa, the US and globally with the aim of educating millions about the urgent threats these animals face due to poaching and the illegal trade in their parts.
+WildAid will distribute Po’s messages at movie theaters, on TV, on video screens in taxis, hospitals, banks and shopping centers, and via billboards, print and social media in China (including Taiwan and Hong Kong SAR), Vietnam, Thailand, South Africa, the US and globally with the aim of educating millions about the urgent threats these animals face due to poaching and the illegal trade in their parts.

 WildAid’s campaigns have helped to reduce demand for ivory, rhino horn and shark fin over the past decade.
 China banned ivory sales at the beginning of 2018 and prices had previously dropped by 2/3 with poaching rates already decreasing dramatically in Kenya and Tanzania.
 WildAid’s ivory campaign in China helped increase public awareness about the elephant poaching crisis and the ivory trade by over 50% in its first two years.
 Over 95% of Chinese surveyed support the government’s action to end the ivory trade.
-In addition to mainland China, the US, Hong Kong, Taiwan and Vietnam have enacted or begun enacting domestic ivory bans.
+In addition to China (including Taiwan and Hong Kong SAR), the US, and Vietnam have enacted or begun enacting domestic ivory bans.
 Japan is the last remaining active ivory market that has yet to announce a domestic ban.

 In the last three years the price of rhino horn has fallen from $65,000 per kilo to around $22,000 per kilo and in Vietnam rhino horn sales have been banned while awareness about rhino horn has increased significantly since 2014: a 2016 survey conducted by WildAid, African Wildlife Foundation and CHANGE in Vietnam showed that just 23% of respondents believe rhino horn has medical effects compared with 69% in 2014, a 67% decline.
 Only 9.4% of respondents believe rhino horn can cure cancer, down from 34.5% in 2014, a 73% decline.
 Knowledge that rhino horn is composed of substances found in hair and fingernails – the message of WildAid’s Nail Biters campaign – increased drastically from 19% in 2014 to 68% in 2016 – a 258% increase.